-The Kansas City Area Transportation Authority (KCATA), in cooperation with the Kansas City Streetcar Authority (KCSA), the City of Kansas City, Missouri (KCMO), Jackson County, Missouri, the Unified Government of Wyandotte County and Kansas City, Kansas (UG) and the University of Kansas Health System (KUHS) are evaluating transit connections between the KU Health System and the Rock Island Corridor / Truman Sports Complex.
+The Kansas City Area Transportation Authority (KCATA), in cooperation with the Kansas City Streetcar Authority (KCSA), the City of Kansas City, Missouri (KCMO), the Unified Government of Wyandotte County and Kansas City, Kansas (UG) and the University of Kansas Health System (KUHS) is evaluating transit connections between the KU Health System and Van Brunt Boulevard.

 This study will provide a roadmap to help fill existing east-west transit gaps, connecting into primary north-south transit corridors, as well as give communities in Wyandotte County and Eastern Jackson County the opportunity to leverage regional assets.

-The general study area for this effort is bounded by Rainbow Boulevard on the west, 31st Street on the north, 43rd Street on the south, and the Truman Sports Complex (Kauffman Stadium and Arrowhead Stadium) on the east.
+The general study area for this effort is bounded by Rainbow Boulevard on the west, 31st Street on the north, 43rd Street on the south, and Van Brunt Boulevard on the east.
 The proposed west terminus for the corridor is the University of Kansas Health System campus.
-The proposed terminus on the east is the Truman Sports Complex with a direct connection to the Rock Island Corridor.
+The proposed terminus on the east is Van Brunt Boulevard.
 Consideration will be given to areas outside of the study area with regards to opportunities for longer-term investments or phases of the identified high-capacity transit corridor.

-The East-West study began in late April 2022 and will take approximately 12 months to complete.
+The RideKC East-West study began in late April 2022.
 As U.S. Congress considers additional funding for national public infrastructure and transit, it is incredibly important that Kansas City position itself to compete for federal funding.
 Developing plans and local consensus on regional project priorities is essential to this process.